 If you can’t decide on which photo to use, you can upload multiple images and create a photo collage.
 This can be done using one of our pre-set montage templates, or you can create your own entirely from scratch.
 It’s super easy to do and the possibilities are endless.

 Step 1 – Click the start design button & select your product options.

 Step 2 – Go to the ‘Images & Text Tools’ tab, click the ‘add images/Text’ button on your product & ‘Select Images to Upload’ or use the Facebook/Instagram tabs.

 Step 3 – Choose the images you want to use for your collage, upload & select them from the uploaded photos list.

 Step 4 – Click ‘Create montage’ & select your collage style.

 Step 5 – Add the collage to your design.

 We print your unique designs onto the material using a specialist printing process, bonding the ink to the fibres.
-This means your design won't peel away or scratch off.
-At only 40 gsm or 23 gsm (dependant on your choice), it's super lightweight, soft to handle and transparent, but the tight weave adds stability and structure.
-Whether you're looking to add a decorative embellishment to a jacket, make your own organza fabric wedding decorations or add a netted overlay to a skirt, this is a pretty special fabric to use.
+At 40gsm, whether you're looking to add a decorative embellishment to a jacket, make your own organza fabric wedding decorations or add a netted overlay to a skirt, this is a pretty special fabric to use.